This website www.commercialtrust.co.uk

 We also use a few essential cookies in order to enable you to move around the website and use its features, such as accessing secure areas of the website.
 Without these cookies services you have asked for cannot be provided.
 These cookies are deleted when you close your browser.

 You may be able to stop this Website (and other websites) from using cookies but if you do so this may mean that you cannot use some of the features of this Website or other websites.

 If you want to know more about how you may be able to stop us and others using cookies please refer to your browser help facility.

-We may also use the SessionCam web site recording service on the Website.
-SessionCam may record mouse clicks, mouse movements, page scrolling and text keyed into website forms.
-The information collected does not include bank details or any sensitive personal data.
-Data collected by SessionCam from the Website is for our internal use only.
-The information collected is used to improve website usability and is stored and used for aggregated and statistical reporting.
+To help us obtain information useful in improving website usability we may also use a web site recording service on the Website.
+It may record mouse clicks, mouse movements, page scrolling and text keyed into website forms but the information collected does not include bank details or sensitive personal data.
+This software may be provided by a third party that processes and stores the data, but data collected by this software from the Website is for our own use only.
+The information collected is stored and used for aggregated and statistical reporting.